I warn you, if you bore me, I shall take my revenge.J.R.R. Tolkein

 In Japan a steel hammer is traditionally used by carpenters to adjust planes.
 Without a doubt it’s convenient and effective, but there are some serious downsides to using a steel hammer you may not realize.
 Those include:

-- A steel hammer always mushrooms the blade’s head;
+- A steel hammer always mushrooms the blade’s head, without exception;

 - A steel hammer always dings the blade’s pretty face, and most critically;

-- After many strikes, steel hammers will often crack and even split the wooden body (dai).
+- After many strikes, the high impact forces of steel hammers impart will often crack and even split the wooden body (dai).

 A deformed and ugly blade may not be a tragedy, but a split body is an expensive and time-wasting catastrophe, especially if you are a professional that needs his planes to keep cutting.